 Hence, you start with an MVP.
-You develop the product with a lower cost and you test the product to the market quickly.
+You develop the product at a lower cost and you test the product to the market quickly.
 You want to know if the fundamental idea will work.

 If the product fails, at least you did not spend millions or billions on it.

-An MVP can quickly give you the insight if something is working out or not.
+An MVP can quickly give you insight if something is working out or not.

 When you start a project, like an online business.
 You don’t want to spend months and even years into doing the research only to discover that the ideas don’t work at launching.